 THEY’RE QUESTIONS all of us have asked in recent years: How can anybody believe that?
 How could they possibly behave that way?
 I’m not talking about the behavior and beliefs of politicians, actors and sports stars, as well as that of their supporters and detractors.

 Rather, I’m thinking about other people’s finances.
 Like everybody else, I live in a bubble—and it’s a struggle to understand the behavior and beliefs of many of my fellow Americans:

-To counteract all of this, I pay close attention to financial statistics and have turned them into a regular feature on HumbleDollar’s homepage.
+To counteract all of this, I’ve started paying closer attention to financial statistics.
 But mostly, I’ve been spending more time talking to folks about their finances—and trying to put myself in their shoes.

 Do you enjoy HumbleDollar?
 Please support our work with a donation.